-In a recent well publicised case, British Gas employees were notified that their contracts were ending and that they would be offered new contracts that involved longer working hours for reduced pay.
+In a recently well-publicised case, British Gas employees were notified that their contracts were ending and that they would be offered new contracts that involved longer working hours for reduced pay.
 This has focused increased attention on similar attempts made by employers to fire and rehire their staff on less favourable terms.
 This practice was again highlighted in the case of Khatun versus Winn Solicitors where it was found that a solicitor was unfairly dismissed for rejecting new terms during furlough.

-Fire and rehire has also been debated recently in Parliament, with many MP’s expressing the view that care should be taken when it comes to government intervention in commercial concerns involving contracts between employers and their employees.
-Government has also indicated that it intends to give further attention to the fire and rehire issues as “time allows”.
+Fire and rehire have also been debated recently in Parliament, with many MPs expressing the view that care should be taken when it comes to government intervention in commercial concerns involving contracts between employers and their employees.
+The government has also indicated that it intends to give further attention to the fire and rehire issues as “time allows”.

 Feel free to contact our solicitors for advice if you find yourself in a similar situation of being fired and rehired by your employer on less favourable terms.